 Botstiber Visiting Professorship

-The UC Berkeley Austrian Studies Program welcomes applications for the 2024 Botstiber Visiting Professorship
+The UC Berkeley Austrian Studies Program welcomes applications for the 2027 Botstiber Visiting Professorship

-The Austrian Studies Program at the UC Berkeley Institute of European Studies is pleased to welcome faculty applications for the position of Visiting Professor, to teach the newly created Botstiber Compact Seminar in Austrian Studies, established with the generous support of The Botstiber Institute for Austrian-American Studies (BIAAS) as well as the Austrian Marshall Plan Foundation and the OEAD.
+The Austrian Studies Program at the UC Berkeley Institute of European Studies is pleased to welcome faculty applications for the position of Visiting Professor, to teach the newly created Botstiber Compact Seminar in Austrian Studies, established with the generous support of The Botstiber Institute for Austrian-American Studies (BIAAS)(link is external)

-We invite seminar topics related to Austrian literature, history, or culture, in the broadest sense.
+We invite seminar topics related to Austrian literature, history, politics, or culture, in the broadest sense.
 Interdisciplinary approaches and themes are encouraged.

 Application Instructions: Applicants must submit the following materials (in English):